 \subsection{Operator space structure of $JC^*$-triples and TROs}

 The paper \cite{BunFeeTim11}, together with its sequel \cite{BunTim11}, initiates a systematic investigation of the operator space structure of $JC^*$-triples via a study of the TROs they generate.
 The approach is through the introduction and development of a variety of universal objects (TROs and $C^*$-algebras).
 Explicit descriptions of operator space structures of Cartan factors of arbitrary dimension are obtained as a consequence.
+It should be noted that Theorem~\ref{thm:0222123} and its corollary, as well as the computation of the universal enveloping TROs of all Cartan factors of finite dimension, were also obtained roughly around the same time in \cite{BohWer11}.
 Much of this subsection is taken literally from the introduction to \cite{BunFeeTim11}.

-It should be noted that Theorem~\ref{thm:0222123} and its corollary, as well as the computation of the universal enveloping TROs of all Cartan factors of finite dimension, were also obtained roughly around the same time in \cite{BohWer11}.

-It is necessary to widen the definition of $JC^*$-triple to include any complex Banach space with a surjective isometry onto a subspace of a TRO, which is closed under the (Jordan) triple product $\{a,b,c\}=(ab^*c+cb^*a)/2$.
-A counteractively complemented subspace of $B(H)$ is an example of such a $JC^*$-triple, not necessarily a $JC^*$-subtriple of $B(H)$.
+It is necessary to widen the definition of $JC^*$-triple to include any complex Banach space with a surjective isometry onto a subspace of a TRO which is closed under the (Jordan) triple product $\{a,b,c\}=(ab^*c+cb^*a)/2$.
+A contractively complemented subspace of $B(H)$ is an example of such a $JC^*$-triple, not necessarily a $JC^*$-subtriple of $B(H)$.
 In the reflexive case, operator space structure of $JC^*$-triples of this kind has been investigated in \cite{NeaRus03TAMS}, \cite{NeaRus06PAMS}, and \cite{NeaRicRus06}.

 The aim of \cite{BunFeeTim11} is to explore the operator space structures of an arbitrary $JC^*$-triple, and, quoting the authors of \cite{BunFeeTim11}, ``to place the ground-breaking results of \cite{NeaRus03TAMS}, \cite{NeaRus06PAMS}, \cite{NeaRicRus06} in the general setting of a full theory.''
 This new device (universal TRO of a $JC^*$-triple) facilitates a general inquiry into the operator space structure of $JC^*$-triples.